POLITICS March 28, 2026 — Updated March 31, 2026

 The third No Kings protest took place on Saturday, March 28, 2026.
 Organizers registered more than 3,300 events across all 50 states — a figure confirmed by the Washington Post.
+75 people were arrested in Los Angeles after police fired tear gas near the Metropolitan Detention Center.
+NYPD confirmed tens of thousands across all five boroughs with zero protest-related arrests.
 Bruce Springsteen headlined in St. Paul.
 The Iran war featured as a central grievance for the first time.
-No independent crowd count has been published.
-Here is what is verified.
+Organizers claimed 8 million participants — not independently verified.
+Here is what is confirmed.

 What Is Confirmed